Joy Reid Sued For Defamation After Falsely Claiming Iraqi Trump Supporter Yelled Racist Slurs At Teen

 In her defamation lawsuit, Roslyn La Liberte pointed out that she is the child and grandchild of immigrants.

-La Liberte said her Iraqi grandparents had immigrated to Indonesia several decades ago, and her parents had immigrated (legally) from Indonesia to the United States.
+La Liberte said her Iraqi grandparents had immigrated to Indonesia several decades ago, and her parents had emigrated (legally) from Indonesia to the United States.

 Rather than celebrate her diverse background, “Reid used her megaphone as a national celebrity to falsely paint La Liberte as the face of racism in America” because she wore a MAGA hat, according to the lawsuit.